 For the connector end of the pattern, I cut a piece of plastic that closely matched the USB's connector to act as a dummy piece to mold around.
 I cut this piece at least long enough to adequately form space in the mold for the actual USB circuit board that will be encapsulated in resin.

+Next, I used a little dab of hot-glue to attach the USB connector dummy piece on one end of the pattern, and then added a small wooden dowel to create a pattern for the "sprue".
+(The sprue is the hole through which the resin was poured into mold cavity.)
 I then took the entire pattern assembly and hot-glued it to the bottom of a paper cup.
 This cup acted as a mold form into which the silicone could be poured without worry of spillage.
 Paper cups make a great, quick mold form...as long as you can find ones that are the right size.
 For long, narrow objects, cardboard paper towel rolls (or toilet paper rolls) make a great mold form.
 Otherwise, small Tupperware containers can do the trick, too.
 If you can't find something that is the right size for your RTV mold form, you can fabricate one using cardboard, foam core, or other stiff material, as long as you seal it completely so the silicone won't ooze out of any cracks or holes.
 It's never good when silicone oozes out of a hole your form.

 Next, I marked a line along the edge of the cup right along the edge of the pattern.
 This marked the place where I would cut the mold so I could remove the pattern and any other pieces I cast in the mold in the future.